builtbybianca/resume-integrity-checker/README.md

 # Resume Integrity Checker

-A Python tool that reviews a resume for internal inconsistencies and unverifiable claims, and produces a neutral checklist of items for a human to verify.
+A Python tool that reviews a resume for internal inconsistencies and unverifiable claims, then produces a neutral checklist of items for a human to verify.
 Built with the Claude API.

-**It does not accuse anyone of anything.** It does not score fit.
-It does not screen identity documents.
-It surfaces "things worth confirming" — and a human decides.
+**It does not accuse anyone of anything.** It does not score fit, and it does not screen identity documents.
+It surfaces things worth confirming, and a human decides.

 ## What It Does

 1. Reads a resume (PDF or text)
 2. Asks Claude to find internal inconsistencies and unconfirmable claims, such as:
-   - Timeline math that doesn't add up (years of experience exceeding the span since graduation; overlapping full-time roles)
+   - Timeline math that doesn't add up, like years of experience exceeding the span since graduation, or overlapping full-time roles
    - Credential or certification claims with no issuing body or identifier
    - Title or scope claims that are vague or unusually senior for the stated tenure
-3. Returns a checklist: each item has a category, severity, a neutral observation, and the concrete thing a human should verify
+3. Returns a checklist where each item has a category, a severity, a neutral observation, and the concrete thing a human should verify
-4. Writes it to a CSV for the recruiter to work through during reference checks
+4. Writes it to a CSV the recruiter can work through during reference checks

 ## Why It's Built This Way

 **Verify, don't accuse.** An LLM's judgment about whether someone is being truthful is probabilistic and can be wrong or biased.
 Treating that judgment as an accusation would be unfair and indefensible.
-So every output is framed as a neutral *item to verify* — the tool hands a recruiter a better checklist, not a verdict.
+So every output is framed as a neutral item to verify.
+The tool hands a recruiter a better checklist, not a verdict.

-**A neutrality guard in code, not just in the prompt.** The prompt forbids words like "fraud," "lie," and "fake" — but prompts can be ignored.
-The test suite includes a guard that fails if accusatory language ever appears in the output, so the neutrality commitment is enforced, not just requested.
+**A neutrality guard in code, not just in the prompt.** The prompt forbids words like "fraud," "lie," and "fake," but prompts can be ignored.
+The test suite includes a guard that fails if accusatory language ever appears in the output, so the neutrality commitment is enforced rather than just requested.
 See `tests/`.

 **Human-in-the-loop by design.** Nothing is rejected, scored, or decided by the system.
 It produces a checklist a person uses.

 ## Architecture